makerdao/community/governance/polls/SparkLend Ethereum - Increase WBTC Supply Cap - January 15, 2024.md

 ## Review

-With the WBTC supply cap having been hit and in light of there being a sustained demand for leverage with WBTC, Phoenix Labs proposes increasing the WBTC supply cap on Ethereum up to a value to be determined by the the risk team.
+With the WBTC supply cap ---currently at 3,000 WBTC--- having been hit and in light of there being a sustained demand for leverage with WBTC, Phoenix Labs proposes increasing the WBTC supply cap on Ethereum up to a value to be determined by the the risk team.
 The community can vote in this poll to express support or opposition to the following changes:
 * Increasing the WBTC supply cap.

 Please review the discussion [thread](https://forum.makerdao.com/t/jan-10-2024-proposed-changes-to-sparklend-for-upcoming-spell/23389) to help inform your position before voting.